-- (8) (A) If a contract or business transaction involving the city, in which you or one of your relatives have a conflict of interest or potential conflict of interest comes before you in the performance of your official duties, you shall take the following actions: - (i) Immediately make a written disclosure of your interest in the matter to the city secretary and city manager. - (ii) Abstain from any vote or decision. - (iii) Not participate in any discussion on the matter with members of the council, the city manager, or city employees. - (B) You may not use your position to influence the action of a city official or employee in the performance of their duties related to a contract or business transaction in which you or one of your relatives have a conflict of interest or potential conflict of interest. - (C) If you were initially not aware that you or a relative has a conflict or potential conflict of interest, you must comply with (7)(A) as soon as you become aware that you have or should have been aware that you have the conflict or potential conflict of interest. - (D) However, you may apply for city services or discuss your personal interest with a city representative on behalf of your own interest if you notify the city secretary and city manager in writing that you have a personal interest in a matter that requires action by the city, and that you are acting strictly in your private capacity, and not as a member of the city council or board or as a city employee and you advise any member of the city council, city board or commission, or any city employee you are dealing with that you are appearing only in your private capacity. - (9) You shall not engage in any outside activities or employment which will conflict or be incompatible with the full and proper discharge of your official duties, impair your independent judgment in the performance of your duties, or reflect discredit upon the city. - (10) You shall not represent any other private person, or group or interest in any action or proceeding against or adverse to the interest of the city or in any litigation in which the city is a party. - (11) You shall not represent any other private person or group in any action or proceeding in the municipal courts of the city which was instituted by city officers or employees in the course of their official duties.
+- (8) (A) If a contract or business transaction involving the city, in which you or one of your relatives have a conflict of interest or potential conflict of interest comes before you in the performance of your official duties, you shall take the following actions: - (i) Immediately make a written disclosure of your interest in the matter to the city secretary and city manager. - (ii) Abstain from any vote or decision. - (iii) Not participate in any discussion on the matter with members of the council, the city manager, or city employees. - (B) You may not use your position to influence the action of a city official or employee in the performance of their duties related to a contract or business transaction in which you or one of your relatives have a conflict of interest or potential conflict of interest.

+(8) (A) General rule.
+To avoid the appearance and risk of impropriety, a City official or employee shall not take any action or fail to take any action related to their position that is likely to affect the economic interests of: